5 New Year’s Resolutions to Help You Breathe Easier in 2019

 - Quit Smoking: Quitting tobacco is the best thing you can do for your lungs, and your health.
 Smoking is a serious addiction, and it may take several attempts to successfully quit for good.
 Set yourself up for success in 2019 with proven quit smoking methods through Freedom From Smoking, and join the hundreds of thousands of Americans who have quit with support from the Lung Association.
 Need more motivation?

 - Take the Stairs: Physical activity is recommended for all Americans, but not everyone has a gym membership, so the Lung Association encourages taking the stairs at home, at work and anytime possible.
-Casual stair climbing burns more calories than walking or running, but if you need more of a challenge, sign up for the Fight For Air Climb at U.S. Bank Plaza in Minneapolis.
-At this unique event happening on February 23, participants climb one of the tallest buildings in Minneapolis to raise awareness and funds to support lung health and healthy air.
+Casual stair climbing burns more calories than walking or running, but if you need more of a challenge, sign up for the Fight For Air Climb in Downtown Des Moines.
+At this unique event happening on April 6, participants climb 1, 2, 3 or all 4 of the tallest buildings in Des Moines to raise awareness and funds to support lung health and healthy air.
 Learn more and register here.

 - Test Your Home for Radon: Naturally occurring radon gas is the second-leading cause of lung cancer.
 What makes it so dangerous is that it is invisible, odorless and tasteless, and can also build up in homes and buildings to dangerous levels undetected.
 One in fifteen homes is estimated to have unsafe radon gas levels, so testing is recommended for all American homes.
 Learn more about radon and order a test kit for just $15 here.